-How to Prepare for Business Bankruptcy
+How To Prepare for Business Bankruptcy

-By Kenna Simmons | Last updated on August 25, 2022Anticipating a company’s restructuring or bankruptcy can mean the difference between survival and collapse.
+By Kenna Simmons | Reviewed by Canaan Suitt, J.D. | Last updated on September 30, 2025 Featuring practical insights from contributing attorneys Shayna M. Steinfeld, John F. Isbell and Todd C. MeyersAnticipating a company’s restructuring or bankruptcy can mean the difference between survival and collapse.

-“Bankruptcy is expensive and, to some extent, you cede control of the company,” says Todd Meyers, chair of Kilpatrick Townsend’s bankruptcy and financial restructuring team in Atlanta.
 “Even in Chapter 11, while the management stays in control of the company, you need to disclose things to the court that a private company would not otherwise need to make public.”

 Shayna Steinfeld, who specializes in bankruptcy practice at Steinfeld & Steinfeld in Atlanta, says a judge once referred to it as having “financial underwear on display.”
 That’s one reason attorneys suggest exploring alternatives before turning to bankruptcy.
 “To me, it’s a last resort,” Steinfeld adds.
 “It’s not the easy answer that many people think it is.”